dfmonaco/my_site/src/posts/understanding_node-the_event_loop.md

   ->  __Run Next Tick callbacks.__

-3. __Run Current I/O callbacks:__ At this point the loop will block for I/O for the timeout calculated on a previous step.
-All I/O related handles that were monitoring a given file descriptor for a read or write operation get their callbacks called at this point.
+3. __Run Current I/O callbacks:__ At this point the loop will block for I/O (with a previously calculated timeout), all I/O related handles that were monitoring a given file descriptor for a read or write operation get their callbacks called at this point.

   ->  __Run Next Tick callbacks.__